 Tips on Being Creative in Photography Post-Processing: Make a Plan

-Plan is one way in pre-processing step where you gonna implement when you’ll shot a photograph.
+The plan is one way in pre-processing step where you gonna implement when you’ll shot a photograph.
 But that’s not all.
-Plan also involved on how do you want to post-processing it.
-It come when you imagine the place, how it gonna look like, how do you want your photo end up like.
-In my experience it kinda hard to do that at first.
+The plan also involved how do you want to post-processing it.
+It comes when you imagine the place, how it gonna look like, how do you want your photo to end up like.
+In my experience, it’s kinda hard to do that at first.
 Especially if you never come to a place or experience it first hand.

-So the second way is to make a plan when you taking the shot.
+So the second way is to make a plan when you take the shot.
 This is how I did mostly.
-I look at the place I photograph, I look at the frame shot on my camera screen, and then I start thinking on how I want this photograph look like and how I gonna edited it.
+I look at the place I photograph, I look at the frame shot on my camera screen, and then I start thinking about how I want this photograph to look like and how I gonna edited it.
 I imagine every step that I’ll gonna do in photoshop right on the spot.

 Tips on Being Creative in Photography Post-Processing: Just Do It as you See It

-One problem when it come to being creative, you are to creative.
-To creative, to the extend that its to much.
+One problem when it comes to being creative, you are too creative.
+To creative, to the extent that it’s too much.